KriksalisProgrammer/physics-math-teacher-site/README.md

 See [DEPLOYMENT.md](./DEPLOYMENT.md) for detailed instructions on deploying to Vercel.

+## 🔒 Security

+**Important:** Never commit your `.env.local` file to version control.
+It contains sensitive API keys and credentials.

+- The `.env.local.example` file shows the required environment variables structure
+- Always use environment variables for sensitive data
+- In production, set environment variables through your hosting platform (Vercel, etc.)
+- Review and rotate API keys regularly

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.